Cell Cycle – Online MCQs Test – Biology 9th

 Online MCQs Test of Chapter 5 (Cell Cycle) Biology Class 9th Science Group – Sindh Board.
 According to New Examination Pattern / Syllabus of Sindh Board

-3. In mitosis, the phase of nuclear division is:
+7. In mitosis, the phase of cytoplasmic division is called:

 14. In this sub-phase, the spindle fibres are formed; nuclear membrane and the nucleolus disappear.